parhamdoustdar/parhamdoustdar.github.io/coaching.md

 - They are general.
 Some of the advice applies to you, some of it doesn't
 - They give you the knowledge, but then you're all on your own.
 That's why you feel like you're not implementing anything you learned
-- They don't help you grow.
-You grow by synthesizing ideas from your past, thoughts, emotions and body, and putting those ideas into action

 In other words, they are just input.